MicrosoftDocs/Contribute/Contribute/dotnet-template.md

 For more information about using this notation, see [Using cross reference](https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html#using-cross-reference).

-There are two ways to find the UID:

-- View the source for the API page you want to link to and find the ms.assetid value.
-Note that individual overload values are not shown in the source.
-- Use the following tool to search for UIDs: https://xref.docs.microsoft.com/autocomplete?text=tostring (replace tostring with parts of the API name you're trying to find).
-The tool searches for the provided `text` query parameter in any part of the UID.
-For example, you can search for member name (ToString), partial member name (ToStri), type and member name (Double.ToString), etc.

 When the UID contains the special characters \`, \# or \*, the UID value needs to be HTML encoded as `%60`, `%23` and `%2A` respectively.
 You'll sometimes see parentheses encoded but it's not a requirement.

 Examples: